-Hilda Reilly is originally from Perth in Scotland and now lives in Glenshee, after spending most of her adult life abroad.
+Hilda Reilly is originally from Perth in Scotland and recently returned to live there, after spending most of her adult life abroad.
 Her occupations have ranged from the stupefyingly dull to the wondrously surreal; when asked that common question: What do you do? she has generally found that the most accurate reply is: I live on my wits.

 After graduating from Edinburgh University she started training to become an actuary.
 Three months later she decided that not even the prospect of belonging to what was then the highest paid profession in the country could induce her to carry on in a career to which she was so unsuited.
 Subsequent jobs have included oil industry analyst in London, artists’ model in Paris, technical translator in Baghdad, charity worker in Zanzibar, English teacher in Malaysia, journalist in Ho Chi Minh City and director of an educational organization in Khartoum.